assist-project/dtls-fuzzer/README.md

 ## Suggested configurations
 We suggest configurations for which automatic building is reliable, learning is faster or interesting bugs have been found.

+# General dtls-fuzzer walkthrough

-# Displaying help page
+## Displaying help page
 Run:

-    > java -jar dtls-fuzzer.jar -help
+    > java -jar target/dtls-fuzzer.jar -help

-# Learning DTLS implementations
+## Learning DTLS implementations

 The number of options might be overbearing.
 To learn a DTLS server implementation, one only needs to specify a few options, namely: "-connect ip_address:port" which is the address the running DTLS server is listening to.
 All other options are set to default values, including the alphabet.

-## Single learning run
+### Single learning run
 To launch a learning run for an existing say local server implementation listening at port 20000, run:

-    > java -jar dtls-fuzzer.jar -connect localhost:20000
+    > java -jar target/dtls-fuzzer.jar -connect localhost:20000

 There will likely be issues with this type of learning.
 Learning requires that one is able to reset the server after each test.
 Some servers will carry some state from one test to another.
-This may lead to non-determinism during learning, hence it is suggested that a command is provided by which the server can be launched.
+This may lead to non-determinism during learning, hence a better approach is launching a new server thread on every test using a provided command.
-A new server thread will be then launched on every test and killed once the test is run, ensuring proper reset.
+The server thread is killed once the test is run, ensuring proper reset.
 Example for OpenSSL:

-    > java -jar dtls-fuzzer.jar -connect localhost:20000 -cmd "openssl s_server -accept 20000 -dtls1_2"
+    > java -jar target/dtls-fuzzer.jar -connect localhost:20000 -cmd "openssl s_server -accept 20000 -dtls1_2"

-With so many paraments, commands can get very long. dtls-fuzzer uses JCommander to parse arguments, which can also read parameters from a file.
+With so many paraments, commands can become very long. dtls-fuzzer uses JCommander to parse arguments, which can also read parameters from a file.
 Go to 'experiments/args' for examples of arguments.
 To supply an argument file to dtls-fuzzer provide it as parameter prepended by "@".
-You can also add other explicit arguments to the commands (which will overwrite those in the arguments file)
+You can also add other explicit arguments to commands (which will overwrite those in the arguments file)

-    > java -jar dtls-fuzzer.jar @arg_file ...overwriting params...
+    > java -jar target/dtls-fuzzer.jar @arg_file ...overwriting params...

-## Batch learning
+### Batch learning
 To launch a batch of learning runs, one can use the 'launcher.py' script in 'experiments/scripts'.
 Provided a directory with argument files, the tool will launch a learning process for each argument file.

     > python3 launcher.py -a args_dir

-# Running single test
+## Running a single test
-To run a single test on a server using a default alphabet/one provided, you can run
+To run a single test on a server using a default alphabet/one provided, you can run:

-    > java -jar dtls-fuzzer.jar -connect localhost:20000 -test test_file
+    > java -jar target/dtls-fuzzer.jar -connect localhost:20000 -test test_file

 For example of test files, go to 'examples/tests'.
 A test file comprises a newline separated list of inputs.